 The debt avalanche approach is where you pay down the debt with the largest interest rate, so you’re really getting the best bang for your buck when it comes to saving money on interest.
 The downside to the debt avalanche is that you might not see results as quickly as you would with the debt snowball method.
 For beginners, the best approach is the debt snowball approach because it helps you gain momentum.

-My strategic debt payoff strategy eventually paid off, and in the summer of 2016 I made the final payment towards my student loan debt!
+As I paid off my student loans I choose to adopt the debt avalanche approach because my graduate school loans had a significantly higher interest rate when compared to my undergraduate loans.
+The graduate debt also happened to have the highest principle balance as well.
+There is a lot of debate about which debt payoff strategy is the best.
+But I recommend choosing whichever method you think you will be most consistent with.
+My strategic debt payoff strategy eventually paid off, and in the summer of 2016, I made the final payment towards my student loan debt!
 Also a couple of years before that I paid off my car loan my husband’s car loan was also paid off so at that point in August of 2016 my husband and I became debt-free other than the mortgage now.

 3. Invest early and often.